- This event has passed.

 October 9 from 9:00 am - 4:00 pmFree

 This trip is full.
 To put your name on the waiting list (attendance is not guaranteed), please contact Jora@friendsoftheinyo.org.

 The Bodie Hills Conservation Partnership and Friends of the Inyo will lead a fall colors tour in the northern portion of the Bodie Hills on Oct 9.
 RSVP in advance is required.

-The outing will be primarily a driving tour with several stops with walking options to various aspen groves.
-Photography is encouraged and the trip leader will be pointing out birds and other wildlife along the way.
+The outing will be primarily a driving tour with several stops, including visits to historic mining sites.
+Photography is encouraged and the trip leader will be pointing out any wildlife spotted along the way.